angelica-auricchio/angelica-auricchio/README.md

 Welcome to my GitHub profile!

-I've been a Computer Scientist since 2005.
+I've been a Software Engineer.
 I’m a curious soul who loves learning about different subjects — because I truly believe everything is connected.

 Currently, I’m diving deep into **Data Analysis** and sharpening my **Software Engineering** skills.